oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab10.md

-# Oracle Key Vault (OKV)
+# Simplify Key Rotation

-## Automate REKEY
+## Introduction
 DBA activities that do not change the TDE configuration can be executed without knowing the keystore password.
-That is important for separation of duties between DBAs and OKV administrators, and automation scripts that require TDE operations without spilling the keystore password.
+This is critical for separation of duties between DBAs and OKV administrators.
+Additionally, this is useful for automation scripts that perform TDE operations eliminating the need to manually type the keystore password.

+simplify password management for scripting key rotation operations for example not to expose password in bash scrpt

-*Estimated Lab Time:* 2 minutes
+Estimated Lab Time: 2 minutes

 ### Objectives
-- Learn how to hide the keystore password for separation of duties and automation.
+In this lab, you will add the keystore password to a local auto-login wallet and then use this wallet to perform a rekey operation without needing to enter the OKV password.

 ### Prerequisites
-This lab assumes you went through Lab 9.
+This lab assumes you have completed lab 9.

-## Lab 10: Automate REKEY
-### Task 1: Automate REKEY
+## Task 1: Automate REKEY

 1. Log into your **DBSec-Lab** database as SYSDBA: